+to forward the text with the objection, and its detailed justification, to the Radiocommunication Assembly, in case there is sufficient evidence that the technical objection has already been adequately addressed, and there is no Study Group meeting scheduled before the Radiocommunications Assembly meeting,

+or,

-seek the agreement of the objecting administration to forward the text with the objection to the Radiocommunication Assembly and, if this agreement is not obtained, should refer the text back to the Working Party or Task Group, as appropriate, giving the reasons for such objection so that the matter may be considered and resolved in the meeting of such group;
+to refer the text back to the Working Party or Task Group, as appropriate, in case there is still a Study Group meeting scheduled before the Assembly,

+giving in both cases the reasons for the objection so that the matter may be considered and resolved in the relevant meeting; Reason: to entrust Study Group Chairmen with the resolution of difficulties.

-c) however, if the matter cannot be resolved in the Working Party or Task Group and, if consensus is reached in the Study Group meeting that there is sufficient evidence that the technical objection has already been adequately addressed, and taking account of the urgency of the matter and the timing of the next Assembly, the Study Group Chairman, after consulting the Director, may forward the text, with a detailed justification, to the Radiocommunication Assembly, indicating that the text has not been adopted within the Study Group; the administration concerned should be notified of this action.
+Reason: consequential to the proposed revisions on b).

 In all cases, the Radiocommunication Bureau shall send, as soon as possible, to the Radiocommunication Assembly, Task Group or Working Party, as appropriate, the reasons given by the Study Group Chairman, in consultation with the Director, for the decision and the detailed objection from the administration that objected to the draft new or revised Recommendation.

 10.2.2 Procedure for adoption at a Study Group meeting

-10.2.2.1 A Study Group may consider and adopt draft new or revised Recommendations, when the draft texts have been prepared sufficiently far in advance of the Study Group meeting so that the draft texts will have been available in either paper and/or electronic forms at least four weeks prior to the start of the Study Group meeting.10.2.2.2 Upon request of the Study Group Chairman, the Director shall explicitly indicate the intention to seek adoption of new or revised Recommendations at a Study Group meeting when announcing the convening of the relevant Study Group meeting.
+10.2.2.1 A Study Group may consider and adopt draft new or revised Recommendations, when the draft texts have been prepared sufficiently far in advance of the Study Group meeting so that the draft texts will have been available in electronic form at least four weeks prior to the start of the Study Group meeting.

+Reason: to emphasize the use of electronic format.

+10.2.2.2 Upon request of the Study Group Chairman, the Director shall explicitly indicate the intention to seek adoption of new or revised Recommendations at a Study Group meeting when announcing the convening of the relevant Study Group meeting.
 The announcement shall include summaries of the proposals (i.e. summaries of the new or revised Recommendations).
 Reference shall be provided to the document where the text of the draft of the new or revised Recommendation may be found.

 This information shall be distributed to all Member States and Sector Members and should be sent by the Director so that it shall be received, so far as practicable, at least three months before the meeting.